The Baltic Course

 Transport, Markets and Companies, Energy, Real Estate, Technology, Tourism, LIVE RĪGA, Baltic export

-As the Baltic states ready to disconnect from the Russian BRELL electricity ring and synchronize its grids with Western Europe, tests will be conducted to check whether Lithuania, Latvia and Estonia can operate in an isolated regime.
-A trial study for the tests will be drafted by international consultative company Tractebel Engineering by September, writes LETA/BNS.
+Invitation to companies to bid for the provision of consultancy services for Hong Kong Economic and Trade Office in London20.01.2017.

-Keyword tags: Baltic, Energy, Energy Market, Lithuania, Markets and Companies
+Keyword tags: Investments, Markets and Companies

+20.01.2017.Lithuania should secure permits for beef and poultry exports to Japan by March

 Baltic States: Finances & Investments